sergeyh510-alt/Screenshot-Translator/README.md

 # Screenshot Translator — AI Vision → Word

-A Python desktop application that captures a selected screen region, sends the image to a vision model through an OpenAI-compatible API, and saves the result to a Word document.
-It is designed for situations where English text appears inside an image, presentation, document, remote desktop, or web interface.
+A Python desktop application that captures a selected area of the screen, sends an image to the vision model via an API compatible with OpenAI, and saves the result to a Word document.
+It is designed for situations where text in English or some other language is displayed inside an image, presentation, document, remote desktop, or web interface.

 ## Purpose